LizMyers/perfect_pizza/README.md

 ### Want to learn more?
 Take a look at these great resources:

-<a href = "https://youtu.be/sb75sitmPCc" target="_blank">How to Design a Conversation in 60 Seconds</a>, by Cathy Pearl
+VIDEO: <a href = "https://youtu.be/sb75sitmPCc" target="_blank">How to Design a Conversation in 60 Seconds</a>, by Cathy Pearl

+VIDEO: <a href="https://youtu.be/kF33Ime0a2k" target=_blank>Easy FAQ Chatbot Tutorial</a> (3 min.)
+Priyanka Vergadia, Cloud Evangelist, Google

 <a href="https://designguidelines.withgoogle.com/conversation/conversation-design/welcome.html" target="_blank">Conversation Design Site</a>

 <a href="https://cloud.google.com/dialogflow/docs" target=_blank>Dialog Flow docs</a> - nice tempaltes, tutorials

-Link to Super Simple FAQ Tutorial